Princess Charlotte of Hesse-Darmstadt: Life

 Charlotte was a daughter of Prince George William of Hesse-Darmstadt (1722-1782) from his marriage to Countess Maria Louise Albertine of Leiningen-Falkenburg-Dagsburg (1729-1818), daughter of Count Christian Karl Reinhard of Leiningen-Dachsburg-Falkenburg-Heidesheim.

 The princess was first engaged with the hereditary prince Peter Frederick William of Oldenburg, but the engagement was dissolved again as a result of the onset of Peter's mental illness.

 Charlotte married Charles of Mecklenburg-Strelitz (who later became the Duke of Mecklenburg-Strelitz), on 28 September 1784 in Darmstadt.
 He was previously married to Charlotte's older sister Friederike, who had died in childbirth.
 She thus became stepmother for her sister's five surviving children - her nieces and nephews.

 The couple lived in Hanover, where Charles served as Governor-General for his brother-in-law, King George.
-Charlotte died two weeks after the birth of her only child, a year after their marriage.
+Charlotte was delivered of a healthy boy in late 1785, but the birth was difficult and Charlotte died as a result.
 Charles resigned from his post in Hanover and moved to Charlotte's mother in Darmstadt, who then took care of his children (both Frederike's and Charlotte's).